-If you’re not on the enterprise pricing plan, your options are limited.
+Your options are limited if you’re not on the enterprise pricing plan.
 You’re capped at 15 inboxes, you won’t have access to the Email Meter API to set up custom workflows for your team, and won’t be able to customize your dashboards.

-There’s no doubt that Email Meter does have powerful features, but many of them are restricted if you’re not on the most expensive plan.
+There’s no doubt that Email Meter has powerful features, but many are restricted if you’re not on the most expensive plan.

 Looking for the best alternative to Email Meter?
 Try timetoreply for free

 EmailAnalytics is a powerful email analytics tool designed specifically for Gmail.

 Once you set up and link your email accounts, you can track your email activity and response time across those accounts.